Providence (Avatar Press): IV: White Apes

-Robert gets his hair cut in Athol, and learns from his barber about local "medicine man" Garland 'Warlock' Wheatley.
-Robert walks to the Wheatleys' farm and meets Wheatley himself, who informs him that he parted ways with the Stella Sapiente sect, but that there's a copy of the Kitab in the library at Saint Anselm College.
+Robert gets his hair cut in Athol, and learns from his barber about Garland Wheatley, a local "medicine man".
+He walks to the Wheatleys' farm and meets Wheatley himself, who informs him that he parted ways with the Stella Sapiente sect, but that there is a copy of the Kitab in the library at Saint Anselm College.
 He introduces Robert to his albino daughter, Leticia, and semi-human grandson, Willard.
 Willard takes an instant dislike to Robert, having perceived that Robert is "aht uv a diff'run' story awlduhgethuh".
-He leaves Robert in his shed and, unbenknowst to Robert, intends to feed him to his invisible, monster brother.
-Aware of Robert's danger, Garland Wheatley sees him off the property and warns him not to cut across the fields on his way back to town.
+He leaves Robert in his shed and, unbeknownst to Robert, intends to feed him to his invisible monster brother.
+Aware of Robert's danger, Wheatley sees him off the property and warns him not to cut across the fields on his way back to town.

 V: In The Walls

 Robert gets a ride with a Mr. Jenkins to Manchester, New Hampshire, where he intends to visit Saint Anselm College to read its copy of the Kitab.
 He's shown around the college by Father Walter Race, who tells him there are government agents in the area investigating a fallen meteorite.
 He also meets an assistant from the medical department, Hector North, who invites him to stay with him and his 'friend', James Montague, if he fails to find lodgings in Goffs Falls.
-On the way to find lodgings, he meets precociously intelligent 13-year-old, Elspeth, who suggests he tries Mrs. Macey's boarding house.
-Robert rents a room there, then visits Agent Frank Stubbs and his men who are investigating where the meteorite came down.
-Going to bed that night, Robert experiences terrifying false awakening nightmares involving Mrs. Macey and a rat-like version of Mr. Jenkins.
+On the way to find lodgings, Robert meets a precociously intelligent 13-year-old named Elspeth, who suggests he try Mrs. Macey's boarding house.
+Robert rents a room there, then visits Agent Frank Stubbs and his men, who are investigating where the meteorite came down.
+Going to bed that night, Robert experiences terrifying nightmares involving Mrs. Macey and a rat-like version of Mr. Jenkins.
 He packs his bags and goes to Hector North's house, unaware of his new danger.